AlexSafatli/MeatGrinder/README.md

 # MeatGrinder

+A web application for the GURPS roleplaying system that calculates a body location that is hit when an attack succeeds in combat, in addition to follow-up effects.
+A thread was maintained [here](http://gurpspalantirquest.blogspot.ca/2013/05/web-app-for-hit-location-and-realistic.html) to describe this tool.

-This application is currently hosted using **Google App Engine** at [this address](http://meat-grinder.appspot.com).
+This application is self-hostable using Docker.

-## Purpose
+## Authorship

-[Christian Blouin](https://github.com/bongotastic) and I created this application a couple of years back to manage calculating what body location an attack hits in the GURPS roleplaying system.
-A thread was maintained [here](http://gurpspalantirquest.blogspot.ca/2013/05/web-app-for-hit-location-and-realistic.html).
+[Christian Blouin](https://github.com/bongotastic) and I created this application some number of years ago.
+Changes made to update to Python 3.8 and update to a Docker container were made by me later.

-This application's source code has been released in leu of an upcoming refactoring and cleaning up of the code in preparation of adding a couple of new features.
+## Possible Future Features

+  - Transform core to a RESTful API
+  - Anything else found in `./TODO.txt`